segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 Intercom allows users to choose to track only known or only unknown users, as well as both.
 Segment will support the ability to track both by checking for logged in users (determined by the `userId`) and falling back to setting the user as "Unidentified" if this is not present.

-Intercom knows when your app is backgrounded and comes alive again, so you won’t need to re-register your users.
+Intercom knows when your app is backgrounded and comes alive again, so you won't need to re-register your users.

 Segment maps the following Intercom standard attributes on `identify`.